 It is never fair to exclude Vitamin C from the most vital and essential nutrients.
-This vitamin has several benefits, including the reduction of high blood pressure, also the risk of chronic or heart diseases.
+This vitamin has several benefits, including high blood pressure reduction and the risk of chronic or heart diseases.
 If you are facing iron deficiency, Vitamin C will aid in the improvement of iron status.

 Another great benefit is related to your immune system as Vitamin C boosts the protection from catching a cold or other unwanted infections.
 Sometimes people relate this vitamin to memory and thinking improvement.
 To ensure the appropriate amount of Vitamin C, you should include more citrus fruit into your ordinary diet, also broccoli, peppers or some types of berries (blackcurrants or strawberries).
 The good news is that our organism is very tolerant to Vitamin C, but you still have to be aware of possible side effects that could strike in - flatulence, diarrhoea or upset stomach.

 And last but not least - Copper.
-This nutrient provides many diverse health benefits, including maintenance of cardiovascular health, immune system, collagen production.
+This nutrient provides many diverse health benefits, including cardiovascular health maintenance, immune system, collagen production.
 The correct amount of Copper guarantees good functioning of your nerve system.
 It also aids in arthritis, Osteoporosis and other confusions that could be treated with antioxidants.

 Similarly to Vitamin C, Copper has a low risk of toxicity, but some side effects can appear if the intake of Zinc or Vitamin C will be too high.
-Having absorption or genetic issues, also such conditions as Polyneuropathy, Demyelination or Myelopathy, may worsen your health and evoke severe side effects.
+If you experience such conditions as Polyneuropathy, Demyelination or Myelopathy, Copper may worsen your health and evoke severe side effects.